 - a weak flow when you urinate.

-Bowel problems can develop months or years after treatment and may be similar to the short-term side effects (see above).
+Bowel problems can develop months or years after treatment and may be similar to the short-term side effects listed above.
 If you had bowel problems during treatment, you may be more likely to develop problems later on.

 Try not to be embarrassed to tell your hospital doctor or your GP about any bowel problems.
 There are treatments that can help.
 Bowel problems can be common in older men, so it’s possible that they’re caused by something other than radiotherapy.
 Your hospital doctor or your GP can arrange tests to find out what’s causing the problems, or they may refer you to a bowel specialist.

-There are lifestyle changes you can make as well as treatments that may help you manage erection problems or sometimes prevent them.
+There are some changes you can make to your lifestyle, as well as treatments that may help you manage erection problems or sometimes prevent them.
+For example, your doctor may prescribe regular medication to help with erectile dysfunction after your radiotherapy.
 These often work best if you start them soon after radiotherapy.
 Talk to your doctor, nurse or radiographer to find out more.

-Read more about treating erection and other sexual problems, and practical tips to help with your sex life.
+Find out more about erection problems, including what treatment is available and practical tips to help with your sex life.
+There are also lots of tips in our interactive online guide.

-There is a very small chance that radiotherapy could affect any children you might conceive during treatment, so you may wish to use contraception during and for at least a year after radiotherapy if there is a chance of your partner becoming pregnant.
+There is a very small chance that radiotherapy could affect any children you might conceive during treatment.
+If there is a chance of your partner getting pregnant, you may want to use contraception over the period you are having radiotherapy and for up to a year after.
 You can also ask your doctor, nurse or radiographer for advice.
 It is safe for you to have sex with your partner – you won’t pass on your cancer or any radiation.

-If your lymph nodes are treated with radiotherapy, there is a slight chance that fluid might build up in your tissues.
+If your lymph nodes are treated with radiotherapy, there is a small chance that fluid might build up in your tissues.
 This is called lymphoedema.
 It usually affects the legs, but it can affect other areas, including the penis or testicles.
 It can occur months or even years after treatment.
 Speak to your doctor or nurse if you start to get any unusual swelling.
-Read more about managing lymphoedema.
+Read more about treatments that can help manage the symptoms of lymphoedema.

 Hip and bone problems